 Course Submission Process

-For more information, including training materials, please see the Office of the University Registrar’s website.
+For more information, including a Quick Guide to CIM, please see the Office of the University Registrar’s Web site.

-- Courses that are revised or inactivated must have a fall effective date (not spring) to align with the beginning of the academic year.
+- Courses that are revised or deleted/inactivated must have a fall effective date (not spring) to align with the beginning of the academic year.